 My campaign with Prolific Works ended yesterday and I thought I’d give feedback on this platform for authors.
-What follows is my initial impressions and Prolific Works review after running 2 campaigns for Never Date a Siren.
+Prolific Works is a service based website that provides authors a place to giveaway their books to potential readers.
+What follows is my initial impressions after running 2 book giveaway campaigns for Never Date a Siren.

 To be clear I have the free plan.
-If I had the paid plan I could have restricted downloads only to opt-in only – thus gaining email subscribers, so keep that in mind when reading the review.
+If I had the paid plan I could have restricted downloads only to opt-in only (where potential readers must give me their email before obtaining my book).
+This would have resulted in gaining email subscribers, so keep that in mind when reading my thoughts on their service.

-- Picking a giveaway that really fits with your book (several that scored low didn’t seem to fit with the theme IMO).
+Pick a giveaway that really fits with your book (several that scored low didn’t seem to fit with the theme IMO).
+For example, if you have a paranormal romance it probably won’t do well with a group of high fantasy books.
+A book in the genre of historical fiction is not the same as historical romance.

 The purpose with opt-in’s is to build your newsletter list.
 The free book is the carrot.
 So on the free plan I gave away 53 free copies with no benefit to me.
 The benefit was to Prolific Works.